PlasmaPy/PlasmaPy/README.md

 Our weekly informal [office hours] are an opportunity to chat with active members of the PlasmaPy community about topics related to Python and plasma science.
 If you'd like to learn more about PlasmaPy, our office hours are one of the best places to start.
-As of March 2022, our office hours are on Thursdays at 2 pm Eastern.
+As of April 2022, our office hours are on Thursdays at 2 pm Eastern.
 Please feel free to come by!